Coagent Networks Revisited: Coagent Network

-This rule can be stochastic if $o$ is the last coagent that performs a primitive action within a stochastic environment. \textit{Primitive actions} are those that change the state of the environment.
+$\Delta$ can be stochastic if $o$ is the last coagent that performs a primitive action within a stochastic environment. \textit{Primitive actions} are those that change the state of the environment.
 In that case, $x_{o'}$ may not be deterministically determined.
 Moreover, $\Delta$ can also be stochastic in the selection of the next coagent $o'$.
-For simplicity, we shall assume that the only way in which $\Delta$ is stochastic is the former, and there is no randomness in the selection of $o'$. \item Eventually, after finitely many applications of $\Delta$, a coagent applies a primitive action $a$ that leads to the next state $x' \in \mcS_\Pi$. \textit{Note this does not mean that the last coagent's action is exactly} $a$, as it could contain additional information necessary for the next execution of $\Pi$. \end{itemize} \end{dfn}
+For simplicity, we shall assume that $\Delta$ is only stochastic in the former, and there is no randomness in the selection of $o'$. \item Eventually, after finitely many applications of $\Delta$, a coagent applies a primitive action $a$ that leads to the next state $x' \in \mcS_\Pi$.
+Note this does not mean that the last coagent's action is exactly $a$, as it could contain additional information necessary for the next execution of $\Pi$. \end{itemize} \end{dfn} \textbf{Execution paths. }$\Pi$'s actions can be viewed as primitive actions, leading to the policy gradient (\ref{policygradient}).
+Alternatively: \begin{dfn} An action of $\Pi$ is an \textbf{execution path} $P=( (x_{o_i},u_{o_i}) )_{i=1}^k$ where $k$ coagents $\pi_{o_i}$ actions lead to a primitive action $a$, with the last action $u_{o_k}$ containing that information. \end{dfn} As a result of this, we can compute $Q_\Pi(x,a)$ as $\mbbE_{P:u_{o_k} \text{leading to } a}[Q_\Pi(x,P)]$.